Automotive fuel cells – the future of vehicle sustainability?

 Carbon emissions and environmental sustainability

-Did you know, automotive fuel cells are 95% recyclable unlike batteries which have a significant carbon lifecycle footprint and reduced recyclability.
+Did you know, automotive fuel cells are 95% recyclable unlike batteries which have a significant carbon lifecycle footprint and reduced recyclability?

 With respect to batteries, fuel cells do not require scarce materials such as lithium, cobalt, graphite, manganese for which the EU and UK are dependants both for raw and processed materials on a limited number of third countries.